heyqbnk/vk-api/README.md

   sid: string;
 }

-// Create repository class which should extends abstract Repository. export class AuthRepository extends Repository {
+// Create repository class which should extend abstract Repository. export class AuthRepository extends Repository {
   constructor(sendRequest: TSendRequest) {
     // Call Repository's constructor and as the first argument, we pass